Copyright 2018-2025 Xanadu Quantum Technologies Inc.

 def circuit(x):

-First, we can check the resource information of the QNode without any modifications by specifying ``level=0``.
-Note that ``level=top`` would
+First, we can inspect the unmodified QNode by setting ``level=0``.
+Note that ``level="top"`` is equivalent:

 Total gates: 6